JessieYang000/Operating-System/Practicum2/homework/README.md

 # Remote File System (RFS)

 This project implements a basic **Remote File System (RFS)** using TCP sockets in C. It allows clients to perform file operations on a centralized remote server, including:
-- Writing local files to the remote server
+- Writing local files to the remote server with or without permissions
 - Fetching remote files to local directories
 - Removing files or directories on the remote server
 - Concurrent client support with file locking for consistency